gigiosilva/salty-backend/README.md

 ### PGAdmin

-Accessing to pgadmin, fisrt time, you need to add a new server using the data on your `.env` file
+Accessing to pgadmin, first time, you need to add a new server using the data on your `.env` file

 ### Local